 Bankruptcy is when a person or organization cannot repay its debts to its creditors.
 When a debtor cannot pay its creditors, bankruptcy provides a statutory procedure by which a debtor obtains financial relief.
 When a debtor files for bankruptcy, the debtor’s assets are either reorganized or liquidated, depending on under what chapter the debtor files for relief, for the benefit of the creditors.
 Bankruptcy can be initiated by a debtor, voluntary bankruptcy, or by a creditor, involuntary bankruptcy.

 Chapter 7 bankruptcy is the most common type of bankruptcy proceeding, and, under a Chapter 7 bankruptcy, the debtor’s nonexempt assets are liquidated for the benefit of the debtor’s creditors.
-When the bankruptcy proceeding is initiated…for example a Dallas bankruptcy lawyer assisted case, the bankruptcy court will appoint an impartial trustee to administer the liquidation of the debtor’s assets.
+When the bankruptcy proceeding is initiated…for example a bankruptcy lawyer Dallas can help you make sure that when your case is handled, that the bankruptcy court will appoint an impartial trustee to administer the liquidation of the debtor’s assets.
 Not all of the debtor’s assets will be liquidated because some assets are exempt from liquidation.
 Exemptions are found in 11 U.S.C.
 522 and include real property up to a value of $20,200, life insurance policies, all child support and alimony payments, and personal property.
 Personal property includes a motor vehicle up to a value of $3,225, household goods, appliances, clothing, etc. up to $525 per item or a total of $10,775, and tools for your trade up to a value of $2,025.
 Federal law allows states to opt out of most federal exemptions, but states cannot opt out of some exemptions, including the exemptions listed above.

 A majority of Chapter 7 bankruptcy cases are “no asset” cases, meaning all of the debtor’s assets are exempt and cannot be distributed to creditors.
 When a debtor has assets that are subject to liquidation, the case trustee is responsible for liquidating the debtor’s assets in such a way to maximize the return to unsecured creditors.